The site where Erin Foster and Jeremy Bechtel crashed

 Foster-Bechtel crash site

-As you can see, the crash site lies to the south of a noticeable bend in the road.
+The crash site lies to the south of a noticeable bend in the road.

 When Jeremy Sides first spotted the Pontiac, the hood was missing and the windows were both up.
 If the teenagers were still conscious following the impact, they may have struggled to open the car doors due to the external pressure of the water.